MMLab-CU/CLUE/doc/source/meta.rst

     With a member constant ``value``, which equals the number of arguments whose member value is ``false``.

+.. cpp:class:: meta::all_same<Args...>

+    With a member constant ``value``, which indicates whether all argument types are the same.

 .. note::

     The meta-functions ``all`` and ``any`` both implement the *short-circuit behaviors*.
 They won't look further once the resultant value can be determined.